 Precooking and dehydrating rice is a great way to make flavorful and fast cooking rice for trail meals.
-Instant rice adds very little nutrition or flavor to backpacking meals and regular long grain rice takes too long to cook on the trail, so before I leave for a trip I cook white or brown long grain rice in broth and then I dehydrate it.
+Instant rice adds very little nutrition or flavor to backpacking meals, and regular long grain rice takes too long to cook on the trail.
+Before I leave for a trip, I cook white or brown long grain rice in broth, and then I dry it.

 Include ground beef in meals with beef flavored rice and chicken with chicken flavored rice.
-Ham, seafood, or all-vegetable meals go well with vegetable flavored rice.
-Rehydrated dried rice is slightly chewier than instant rice.
+Ham, seafood, and vegetarian meals go well with vegetable flavored rice.
+Rehydrated dried rice is slightly chewier, in a pleasant way, than instant rice.

-Photo at right: Cooked long grain rice before and after drying.
+Photo above: Cooked long grain rice before and after drying.